sadcitizen/doremi/src/number/is-odd/readme.md

-# isOdd(number): Boolean
+# isOdd(value): Boolean

-Checks if the given number is odd.
+Checks if the given value is an odd number.

 ## Usage